 |

-For brief notes on what else to expect along the Alaska Highway, Bell's has posted a
+For notes on what else to expect along the Alaska Highway, we have posted a mile-by-mile photo album with over 100 photos of the highway shot in all seasons.

 |